-This article was written by Mike Simmons, President of Plane Data, Inc. and originally published in the January 2016 edition of The Avaition Consumer.
+A version of this article was written by Mike Simmons, President of Plane Data, Inc. and originally published in the January 2016 edition of The Aviation Consumer.
 Since that time, the NAAA ceased operations in late 2018.
-However, a new aircraft appraisal began operations in January 2019 – The Professional Aircraft Appraisal Organization (PAAO).
+A new aircraft appraisal began operations in January 2019 – The Professional Aircraft Appraisal Organization (PAAO).
 More details about the PAAO may be found here.

 Valuations based solely on price publications can lead to bogus price setting.
 Creditable appraisal reports accurately account for refurbishment and mods.

 What is the average buyer, banker, or layperson to do if they need to know the value of a specific aircraft and why would you need to know?
 Many turn to numbers reported in price publications or the asking prices on aircraft sales websites, believing the information is accurate, but this can be an expensive mistake.

-The growing refurbishment trend for aging airframes, plus the high prices of avionics retrofits, makes the valuation process even more difficult.
-That’s why a formal appraisal report that’s skillfully prepared by a trained and experienced appraiser can yield more accurate figures than back-of-the-envelope guesstimates.
+The growing refurbishment trend for aging airframes, plus the high prices of avionics retrofits, makes the valuation process even more difficult for the typical layperson.
+That’s why a formal appraisal report that’s skillfully prepared by a trained and experienced aircraft appraiser can yield more accurate figures than back-of-the-envelope guesstimates.

-The broker suggested I didn’t know what I was doing and said he was an expert at using a particular pricing publication.
+In this instance, the broker suggested I didn’t know what I was doing and said he was an expert at using a particular pricing publication.
 If I had only used the publication properly, he argued, the deal would have worked out fine.
 He went on about all the equipment that had been added to the aircraft as part of a recent avionics upgrade, and as he identified each item I checked to be sure I found it during my field visit and included it in my analysis.
-He simply added the cost of all this equipment to the specified average retail value in order to arrive at his final opinion of the aircraft value.
+He simply added the cost of all this equipment to the specified “average retail” value noted in the publication in order to arrive at his final opinion of the aircraft’s value.
 Turns out, this was above the negotiated price – indicating that the buyer was getting a great deal.
+But, was he really?

 When I asked if he accounted for the removed avionics equipment in his analysis, the silence on the other end of the conversation was deafening.
-As a so-called expert, he should know that the average retail value used as the starting point in the publication is nothing more than a mathematical model containing a specific configuration of avionics, as well as other parameters.
+As a so-called expert, he should know that the “average retail” value used as the starting point in the publication is nothing more than a mathematical model containing a specific configuration of avionics (usually factory original avionics), as well as other parameters.
 Without making any adjustments for this original configuration, he effectively equipped this single-engine piston aircraft with two autopilots, four Nav-Comms and two DMEs.
-That surely wasn’t the subject aircraft.
+That surely wasn’t representative of the subject aircraft.

 The market places a financial penalty on aircraft in these types of predicaments, but price publications don’t address these and other unique situations.
 The sales broker certainly didn’t and it was clear he was interested in setting a value that promoted a certain narrative.
 My objective as a professional aircraft appraiser was in reporting a creditable and reliable opinion of value – two very different objectives.
 I continued to explain that I was using a current database that was based on actual selling prices of similar aircraft.
 The database was developed for the sole purpose of appraising aircraft, versus numbers in a book that are based on information provided by subscribers.